TiBOcode/astrotibo/src/content/notes/nonlinear.md

 # 2. There's no "right or wrong" Path

 Learning is everywhere.
 Letting go of expectation and trusting the process is what will allow you to learn the most from where you expect it the least.
-Especially when you're in the [uninformed optimism phase of your learning journey](/notes/guide-learning).
+Especially when you're in the uninformed optimism phase of your learning journey, check the [The 5 Stages behind Developing a Passion](/notes/5-stages-to-develop-a-passion) for more information.

 ### Where you expect to learn is not where you'll learn the most